rae83/rae83.github.io/README.md

 ### TODO:
 * update resume
-* make portfolio popup show more images or the clicked on object, not just all images
+* make portfolio popup show more images of the clicked on object

 #
 This website uses [Start Bootstrap - Creative](https://startbootstrap.com/template-overviews/creative/)